Gifted-s/clev-cqrs/README.md

 # clev-cqrs

 clev-cqrs is a nodejs library that allows you to incorporate CQRS and Event sourcing into your nodejs project without any stress.
 It is designed to be compatible with any database and work in an asynchronous environment. clev-cqrs supports callbacks.
-Just hearing CQRS or Event Sourcing for the first time? check out [this](https://eventstore.com/blog/event-sourcing-and-cqrs/) article
+Just hearing CQRS or Event Sourcing for the first time? check out [our official website](https://eventstore.com/blog/event-sourcing-and-cqrs/) article